Ruth Snyder's crime and execution were nothing special until a photo of her electric chair in action ended up on the front page of the daily news.

 Tensions were high as Tom Howard walked into New York’s Sing Sing prison on the afternoon of Jan.
 12, 1928.
-As he made his way through security and into the execution chamber, he stepped carefully as he was carrying contraband that if found was certain to get him kicked out or possibly arrested.
+As he made his way through security and into the execution chamber, he stepped carefully as he was carrying contraband that if found, was certain to get him ejected or possibly arrested.

 Strapped to his right ankle was the reason for his careful footsteps.
 A custom single-use camera, a miniature version of a classic model, was neatly tucked beneath his pant cuff.
 A wired shutter release ran up his leg, the button within undetectable reach of his hand.

-Photography was strictly prohibited during executions, and the rule was enforced even more so at Ruth Snyder’s.
-The press had been enamored with her case since it broke and were dying to be allowed in to photograph her final moments.
+Photography was strictly prohibited during executions and the rule was enforced even more so at Ruth Snyder’s.
+The press had been enamored with her case since it broke and were clamoring to be allowed in to photograph her final moments.
 As an unknown out of towner, Howard was the only one who had managed to smuggle a camera in.

 After Snyder was brought in, the small crowd watched as she was strapped to the chair.
 When it was turned on, Howard pointed his toe toward her chair and snapped a single photo.
 Though Ruth Snyder was dead, her photo lived on.

 Ruth Snyder knew she wanted to kill her husband almost from the moment she met him.

 Albert Snyder seemed to be continuously and hopelessly devoted to his late fiancee Jessie Guishard.
 Even after marrying Ruth, he proclaimed Guishard (who had been dead for 10 years) to be the finest woman he had ever met.
 At one point, he hung a picture of her on the wall of their home and then insisted upon naming his boat after her.